They Want Dollars, Not Dogecoins

 Proxy Demand

 Bitcoin is not the only digital asset used in crime, of course.
 In a letter to Congress, the U.S. Treasury recently noted that stablecoins such as Tether pose a sanctions risk and requested appropriate legislation to deal with the problem, because wire transfers go via intermediary U.S. financial institutions or correspondent banks whereas stablecoin transactions involve no "U.S. touchpoints”.
-They are right to be concerned because on cryptocurrency exchanges located in sanctioned juridictions, stablecoins such as Tether are much more widely used, whereas in non-sanctioned jurisdictions the trading of bitcoins and stablecoins is roughly comparable.
+They are right to be concerned because on cryptocurrency exchanges located in sanctioned jurisdictions, stablecoins such as Tether are much more widely used, whereas in non-sanctioned jurisdictions the trading of bitcoins and stablecoins is roughly comparable.

 (This again suggests that speculation aside the global demand for cryptocurrency is to a large extent a proxy global demand for US Dollars, since almost all of the traded stablecoins are “fixed” against the US dollar, a topic I will come back to in more detail next week.)